 Susan De Vries learned how to whistle at age four during a visit to the Abraham Lincoln Home National Site and has had a love for history and historic sites ever since.
 She is a researcher, lecturer and photographer with a specialty in New York City’s rich architectural history and a focus on the early 19th century city.

-Susan has worked in the fields of historic preservation, museums and history for organizations such as the New York City Department of Parks & Recreation, National Trust for Historic Preservation and the Greenwich Village Society of Historic Preservation.
+Susan has worked in the fields of historic preservation, museums and history for organizations such as the New York City Department of Parks & Recreation, National Trust for Historic Preservation and the Village Preservation (GVSHP.)
 She has presented lectures on a diverse range of topics, including researching historic buildings online, 19th century yellow fever epidemics and interpretation at historic house museums.

-In addition, she is an avid gardener with more than 15 years of experience with urban gardens, including transforming and maintaining a sidewalk memorial garden and creating a garden committee to turn a concrete courtyard into a greener space.
+In addition, she is an avid gardener with more than 15 years of experience with urban gardening.